 If you’re new to remote working or have decided to take the leap and work from home permanently, learning how to prepare for an interview for a remote job is an important step to winning your dream career.

 Even if you’ve been working as a freelancer for a while, the tips in this article may well help distinguish you from the rest, especially if you are in a highly-competitive field or freelance platform.

-By the way, if you are looking to change careers or upskill your current career, head over to The Best Online Courses for Remote Jobs and Online Business [coming soon].
+By the way, if you are looking to change careers or upskill your current career, head over to The Best Online Courses for Remote Jobs and Online Business.

 With changes in the economic landscape and how businesses have been forced to operate in 2020, job seekers need to adjust to how companies are currently processing job applications.
-This is great news for those who have been working remotely for a while and is a great opportunity for others who now want to be 100% remote.
+This is great news for those who have been working remotely for a while and is a great opportunity for others who are working out how to find remote jobs.